kenny613/CS_learning/java/Java++/misc.md

 ## List of situations that cause a `NullPointerException` to occur
+---
 Here are all the situations in which a `NullPointerException` occurs, that are directly* mentioned by the Java Language Specification:

-- Accessing (i.e. getting or setting) an _instance_ field of a null reference. (static fields don't count!)
+1. Accessing (i.e. getting or setting) an _instance_ field of a null reference. (static fields don't count!)
-- Calling an _instance_ method of a null reference. (static methods don't count!)
+2. Calling an _instance_ method of a null reference. (static methods don't count!)
-- `throw null;`
+3. `throw null;`
-- Accessing elements of a null array.
+4. Accessing elements of a null array.
-- Synchronising on null - `synchronized (someNullReference) { ... }`
+5. Synchronizing on null - `synchronized (someNullReference) { ... }`
-- Any integer/floating point operator can throw a `NullPointerException` if one of its operands is a boxed null reference
+6. Any integer/floating point operator can throw a `NullPointerException` if one of its operands is a boxed null reference
-- An unboxing conversion throws a `NullPointerException` if the boxed value is null.
+7. Conversion throws a `NullPointerException` if the boxed value is null.
-- Calling `super` on a null reference throws a `NullPointerException`.
+8. Calling `super` on a null reference throws a `NullPointerException`.
 If you are confused, this is talking about qualified superclass constructor invocations:

 ```java
 class Outer {